-Spring is finally here, and although it might have appeared under the strangest of circumstances, it’s great to hear that so many of us are taking the chance to get out into the garden.
-From prepping our flower beds to pruning and preening our herb gardens, there’s a lot to maintain and prepare before those long summer months arrive.
+It’s great to take the chance to get out into the garden, from prepping our flower beds to pruning and preening our herb gardens, there’s a lot to maintain and prepare througout the year.

 One of the most popular questions we get asked is how to encourage more bees to visit our gardens, and, we are more than happy to share our tips and advice this week.
 Whilst we do understand that it might not be possible to follow all of these tips in the current climate, we hope our advice can help you plan for the future of your garden and give you a better idea of how to build your bee friendly space!